mtp1032/WoWThreads/README.md

 ##### USAGE
 The WoWThreads package has passed its regression tests on _classic_, _classic_era_, _retail_ expansions.

-When you begin incorporating WoWThreads into your addon, I recommend (emphatically) that you enable error logging and thread congestion date.
+When you begin incorporating WoWThreads into your addon, I recommend (emphatically) that you enable error logging.
 To do this, click on the addon's threads minimap icon to bring up the options menu which offers two options:

 - Check to enable error logging
 - Check to collect system overhead data.